blp/dddp/README.md

    (If you don't see the second line above then probably grpc startup is hanging as mentioned above.)

-2. Run the dddp binary.
-It sends a capabilities request and receives the reply, then it sends a forwarding pipeline reconfiguration message and prints the reply.
-It doesn't do anything else yet:
+2. Run the `p4runtime-cli` binary.
+It has multiple subcommands.
+Use `--help` to see them, or `<command> --help` for details on a subcommand.
+To set the pipeline, for example:

 ```
-$ target/debug/client 50051 examples/simple_router/simple_router.p4info.bin examples/simple_router/simple_router.json
+$ target/debug/p4runtime-cli set-pipeline examples/simple_router/simple_router.p4info.bin examples/simple_router/simple_router.json
-send  and received p4runtime_api_version: "1.2.0"
 ```